theplatapi/ClimateStationVisualizer/README.md

 31. Experiment fixes
     * [x] On End signal, have fps_logger output the windows performance time
         * For 1st one we can correlate END in virtual camera with ms passed
     * [ ] Design short tutorial.
-Should be 2 minutes max but will cut down on learner's effect
+        * [ ] Add 60 fps option for tutorial
+        * [ ] Add script
+    * [ ] Clarify procedure steps on admin so we don't mess up again
+        * Remove unnecessary steps
+        * Remind users not to reveal purpose of experiment
+        * Remind users they don't heve to find the *exact* date
+        * Change at:
+          Question 4
+          Question 7
+          Question 10
 31. Combine camera and gaze data
     * [x] Send timestamp to fps logger.
 Needed to "join" with camera data
     * [ ] Synchronize feeds